NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.WriteOIIO.rst

 |pluginIcon|

-*This documentation is for version 1.0 of WriteOIIO.*
+*This documentation is for version 1.0 of WriteOIIO (fr.inria.openfx.WriteOIIO).*

 Description
 -----------